Join our newsletter

 in conversation with Emmanuel Olunkwa

-Mark Wigley is a New Zealand-born architect, author, professor, and Dean Emeritus of Columbia University’s Graduate School of Architecture, Planning, and Preservation in New York City.
+Mark Wigley is a New Zealand-born architect, author, professor, and served as Dean of Columbia University’s Graduate School of Architecture, Planning, and Preservation in New York City from 2004 to 2014.
 He has authored The Architecture of Deconstruction: Derrida’s Haunt (1995); White Walls, Designer Dresses: The Fashioning of Modern Architecture (2001); Buckminster Fuller Inc: Architecture in the Age of Radio (2015); Cutting Matta-Clark: The Anararchitecture Investigation (2018), and most recently he published Konrad Wachsmann’s Television: Post-Architectural Transmissions (2020).
-I wanted to speak to Wigley because I took two of his classes while attending GSAPP last school year, which were: Architecture Evolution and Extreme Design: The Anti-Architecture of Television.
-Wigley was essential in teaching me to see and think through architecture as a vehicle of questioning structure, embodiment, and performance.
-It’s all about being able to identify the systems that define our existence–whether they’re physical or conceptual.
-The interview was conducted in October-November 2020 via Zoom and email.
+I wanted to speak to Wigley because I took two of his classes while attending GSAPP’s Critical, Curatorial, and Conceptual Practices program 2019-2021, which were: Architecture Evolution and Extreme Design: The Anti-Architecture of Television.
+Wigley was essential in teaching me to see and think through architecture as a vehicle for questioning structure, embodiment, and performance.
+It’s all about being able to identify the systems that define our existence–whether they’re physical, conceptual, or ephemeral.
+The interview took place in October and November 2020.

 EO